SIGIRIYA

 !
 Please note that these fees are approximate and can vary based on factors such as season, group size, and additional services.

-Rising dramatically from the heart of Sri Lanka’s central plains, Lion Rock, known locally as Sigiriya, is one of the most awe-inspiring and mysterious monuments in Asia.
+Rising dramatically from the heart of Sri Lanka’s central plains, Sigiriya Rock Fortress, also known Sigiriya Lion Rock, is one of the most awe-inspiring and mysterious monuments in Asia.
 This colossal column of granite towers nearly 200 meters (660 feet) above the surrounding jungle, dominating the landscape with its sheer cliffs, breathtaking vistas, and ancient artistry that speaks of an advanced civilization and royal ambition from over 1,500 years ago.

 Once the site of King Kashyapa’s royal citadel in the 5th century CE, Sigiriya is an extraordinary fusion of natural geology and human ingenuity.
 According to ancient chronicles, the ambitious king transformed this massive rock into an impenetrable fortress and a lavish palace complex after seizing the throne.
 He built grand terraced gardens, moats, fountains, and symmetrically designed water gardens at the base, considered some of the oldest landscaped gardens in the world.